Samantha

 Enter the message (or integer) that Samantha wants to sign:

-Hit enter to generate the parameters and use the left and right arrow keys to navigate.
+Press Enter to generate the parameters.
+Use the left and right arrow keys to navigate between steps.

-A trusted third party chooses two prime numbers \( q \) and \( p \) and a generator \( g_{1} \) of the group \( \mathbb{Z}_{p} \).
+A trusted third party chooses two prime numbers, \( q \) and \( p \), and a generator \( g_{1} \) of the group \( \mathbb{Z}_{p} \).

 The generator \( g_{1} \) is used to compute another generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).

-Samantha computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) by using a public known hash function \( \mathcal{H} \).
+Samantha computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) using a publicly known hash function \( \mathcal{H} \).

 Samantha chooses a secret signing exponent \( s \) and computes the public verification exponent \( v \), which she sends to Victor.

-Samantha computes the signature of the fingerprint \( \mathcal{H}(m) \) which consists of two parts \( \sigma_{1} \) and \( \sigma_{2} \).
-In the computation she uses the concatenation operation \( \| \).
+Samantha computes the signature of the fingerprint \( \mathcal{H}(m) \), which consists of two parts: \( \sigma_{1} \) and \( \sigma_{2} \).
+In the computation, she uses the concatenation operation \( \| \).

 She then sends the message \( m \) and the signature \( (\sigma_{1}, \sigma_{2}) \) to Victor.